rhomobile/rhomobile-docs/docs/en/5.0.0/guide/synchronization.md

 			)
 		)
 	end

+### push_changes Method
+If at any time you have records sitting on you server that have yet to be processed you'll need to use the [`push_changes`](../api/rhom-api#push_changes) Rhom API method to force the server to process those records.
+The reason for this is that the server will not process records that are in its queue unless there are new records to sync.
+To artificially send a POST to the server and force it to process those records, you must use the `push_changes` method.
+For example, if you had a model called `Product` and you needed the server to process all pending product models sitting the the queue, you would use `Product.push_changes()`.

 ### Notification Example
 Here is a simple example of a sync notification method that uses some of the parameters described above: